cisagov/ScubaGear/baselines/teams.md

 #### MS.TEAMS.1.1v1
 External participants SHOULD NOT be enabled to request control of shared desktops or windows in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist.

-- _Rationale:_ While there is some inherent risk in granting an external participant control of a shared screen, legitimate use cases for this exist.
+- _Rationale:_ There is some inherent risk in granting an external participant control of a shared screen.
+However, there are legitimate use cases to grant this control.
 Furthermore, the risk is minimal as users cannot gain control of another user’s screen unless the user giving control explicitly accepts a control request.
 As such, while enabling external participants to request control is discouraged, it may be done, depending on agency need.